Any business offering products or services in the UK can bid for government contracts and for many companies this is their main source of work.

 Along with local authority sites and procurement portals, there are a number of industry-specific contract websites.
 An example of this is Constructionline, a procurement and supply chain management service for the construction industry.

 Here suppliers can register and view notices as well as benefit from industry-specific resources and bidding tips.

 Submitting a bid

-Check out more of our blog and download area for advice and tips for writing a wining submission.
+Check out more of our blog and the download area for advice and tips for writing a winning submission.

 For information on the contract and tender process, watch the video below: